Skip to content

 export ATPROTO_IDENTIFIER=your-handle.bsky.social

-export ATPROTO_PASSWORD=your-app-password
+export ATPROTO_PASSWORD=xxxx-xxxx-xxxx-xxxx

-# 3. Verify service URL
+# 3. Confirm the service URL (defaults to https://bsky.social)

-echo $ATPROTO_SERVICE # Should be https://bsky.social
+echo $ATPROTO_SERVICE

-# 4. Test with debug logging
+# 4. Re-run with debug logging to see the underlying error

 atproto-mcp --log-level debug